d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 would run afoul of basic ethical principles.
 Moreover, "accuracy" is seldom the right metric.
-When translating predictions in to actions we'll often want to take into account the potential cost sensitivity of erring in various ways.
+When translating predictions in to actions we will often want to take into account the potential cost sensitivity of erring in various ways.
 If one way that you might classify an image could be perceived as a racial sleight, while misclassification to a different category would be harmless, then you might want to adjust your thresholds